-D. Violations & Sanctions
+D. Violations and sanctions.

-- 1. Any patron, employee, vendor, or vendor agent who violates any part of this Act or any applicable law or regulation either referenced or contained herein, shall be deemed to have committed a crime.
-All matters and occurrences which indicate that a criminal act under the Tribal Code, any Tribal-State Compact to which the Nation may be a party, and/or federal law may have occurred in or around any gaming facility shall be immediately reported to the appropriate law enforcement agency and the Gaming Commission. - 2.
+- 1. Any patron, employee, vendor, or vendor agent who violates any part of this act or any applicable law or regulation either referenced or contained herein, shall be deemed to have committed a crime.
+All matters and occurrences which indicate that a criminal act under the Tribal Code, any tribal-state compact to which the Nation may be a party, and/or federal law may have occurred in or around any gaming facility shall be immediately reported to the appropriate law enforcement agency and the Gaming Commission. - 2.
 Violations which are not covered under a criminal code shall be deemed a civil violation.
-The Gaming Commission is authorized to establish a civil violations list of penalties and fines which

-- shall be imposed by the Gaming Commission for all such civil violations of a vendor or facility with the violator afforded the rights to a hearing as provided in Chapter Six of this Act. - 3.
+The Gaming Commission is authorized to establish a civil violations list of penalties and fines which shall be imposed by the Gaming Commission for all such civil violations of a vendor or facility with the violator afforded the rights to a hearing as provided in Chapter 6 of this Title. - 3.
 If the Gaming Commission should have reasonable cause to believe any such violation was committed, it may impose licensing sanctions, vendor or facility fines, seek prosecution and/or exclusion.

 § 29.
-Reserved for Future Use
+Reserved